-The control panel setup is very easy to use with simple dropdown menus for each item although I prefer the cPanel style icon layout which makes it visually easier to group together all the tools you need.
+The control panel setup is very easy to use with simple drop-down menus for each item although I prefer the cPanel style icon layout which makes it visually easier to group together all the tools you need.

 Themes And Templates

 There are around 40 different template designs to choose from - all free, and there is a demo version of each so that you can view it before you commit to choosing.
 You can switch templates at any time with the option to save all the work on the existing template so if you change your mind and decide to go back all is not lost.
-There is an option to change your store URL as well whilst you develop it before hooking up a domain name to what you've made.
+There is an option to change your store URL as well while you develop it before hooking up a domain name to what you've made.

 Some of the templates are very basic and will give you more work to do trying to customise them than if you started from scratch.
-The "Portfolio" template for example is pretty horrible with no navigation design and tiny text on the page mixed in with a few images.
+The "Portfolio" template, for example, is pretty horrible with no navigation design and tiny text on the page mixed in with a few images.
 Some templates have had a bit more work put into them and look quite nice.
-For example the "Electron" template would be a good starting point for an electronic affiliate marketing store.
+For example, the "Electron" template would be a good starting point for an electronic affiliate marketing store.

-At the bottom of the template section page it asks if you are a designer and would you like a "storebuilder" account but there's no link or help box as to what that is.
+At the bottom of the template section page, it asks if you are a designer and would you like a "storebuilder" account, but there's no link or help box as to what that is.

-I left the colours with their default settings and I'll come back to them later if I need to.
+I left the colours with their default settings, and I'll come back to them later if I need to.

 Adding Your Logo

 Next on the list is the header image.
-There is no guide or instructions for what size to use or even where this image is going to go so I uploaded an image and nothing appeared to change.
+There is no guide or instructions for what size to use or even where this image is going to go, so I uploaded an image and nothing appeared to change.
 I guessed that this template uses a "slideshow" instead of a "header image" so I moved on.
-If a template doesn't use a feature then it shouldn't show in your list of options though.
+If a template doesn't use a feature, then it shouldn't show in your list of options though.

 Creating the slideshow is straightforward enough although you can't upload multiple images in one go, you have to do them individually.

 You can configure the slideshow to have a slide or fade effect and specify the time/pause between slides.
-I liked the option to choose a random starting slide so a visitor to your site sees something different every time they visit your page and you can link each slide to a URL.
+I liked the option to choose a random starting slide, so a visitor to your site sees something different every time they visit your page, and you can link each slide to a URL.

 Banners & CSS

 You can choose to upload a banner to your store although it isn't clear what type of banner you should be adding?
-You can also upload your own CSS to override the default setting.
+You can also upload your CSS to override the default setting.

 The next jobs on the design tab are to upload your favicon and install any additional language packs.
-If you choose to add translations bear in mind that they only apply to the core navigation and detail text.
+If you choose to add translations, bear in mind that they only apply to the core navigation and detail text.
 They won't automatically translate any text you write into a foreign language.